Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

-{\em Proof of (ii).} Choose relevant values of $k$ and $r$, and $V'$ of cardinality $k$.
+{\em Proof of Lemma~\ref{l:basics}}(ii).
+Choose relevant values of $k$ and $r$, and $V'$ of cardinality $k$.
 We will show that the required expansion occurs except for an event with probability so small that taking a union bound over all $k$ and $r$ and all ${n\choose k}$ sets $V'$ still gives $o(1)$.

-Set $K=17$.
+Set $K=17$ and $0<\eps<1/3$.
 Firstly, in the case that $k(d+1) d^{r-1} < \log^{K } n$, using the union bound over all $n\choose k$ choices for $V'$ and the $O(\log^K n)$ permissible values of $k$ and $O(\log \log n)$ values of $r$, we have by (i) that \aas\ the excess of $H(V',r)$ is at most $k(1+\eps)$ in all such cases.
 Subject to this condition, the minimum number of vertices in $S(V',r)$ is achieved when each excess edge joins two vertices in $V'$ and the rest of the neighbourhoods expand in a ``$d$-regular'' fashion.
 (Even if this is infeasible, the same final bound will apply.)
 Then

-as required (since $d\ge 2$).
 (Note that edges between two vertices in $S(V',r)$ are irrelevant.)
+Since $d\ge 2$ and $\eps<1/3$, this give the bound required in this case.
 As an aside, if $|V'|=1$ the conclusion can be strengthened slightly, since then, as $G$ is a graph, no edge can join two vertices in $V'$.
 (This makes the most difference when $d=2$; our overall argument will suffice even without this strengthening.)